davidgroves/wow-addon-skeleton/README.md

 # Assumptions.

-- You are developing on Windows 10.
+- You are developing on Windows 10 or 11.
 - You have a copy of WoW on that Windows PC, that you intend to use for development.
 - You have a working [WSL2 - Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install) install on your PC, or are willing to install it with Ubuntu 20.04.
 - You will use [VScode](https://code.visualstudio.com/) as your editor.